 These grilled steaks get another layer of flavor from a simple spice rub.
 Mix together garlic and mustard powder with salt and pepper, coat the rib steaks, and let them sit while the simple salad of green beans and cherry tomatoes is prepared.
 Grill the steaks, serve with the salad, and enjoy a summery peach pie for dessert.

-- Combine mustard, garlic, salt, and pepper in a small bowl.
-Coat both sides of steaks with a thin layer of spice mixture, rubbing mixture thoroughly into steaks.
-Let rest at room temperature for 1 hour.
-The rub should be almost completely absorbed by the meat, or it will burn when the steaks are seared.
+- 1Combine the mustard, garlic, salt, and pepper in a small bowl.
+Coat both sides of the steaks with a thin layer of the spice mixture, rubbing it in thoroughly.
+Let them sit at room temperature for 1 hour.
+(The rub should be almost completely absorbed by the meat, or it will burn when the steaks are grilled.)
+Meanwhile, make the salad.

-- 3Transfer the steaks to a serving platter or cutting board and let them rest for about 10 minutes to allow the juices to redistribute.
-Serve with Green Bean Salad.
+- 3Transfer the steaks to a cutting board and let them rest for at least 5 to 10 minutes.
+Serve with the salad.

 Beverage pairing: Silverado Cabernet Sauvignon, Napa Valley.
 This recipe is a great excuse to break out a big, new-world red wine.
 Cab and steak were meant for each other, but because of the spice here, a ripe, jammy wine such as the Silverado works well.